 BTSC realises the importance of preservation of environment by regulating the procedure, product and service to be in accordance with the policy and mission of the organization in addition to the stringent compliance with the various laws and regulations related to the economic development, environment and stakeholders.
 In the year 2014, BTSC was awarded the ISO 14001:2004 Environment Management Systems Certificate from Bureau Veritas (Thailand) Limited and BTSC has continuously monitored every year to ensure that it has a management system that is sustainable and environmental friendly in accordance with the standard and law on environment.
-Moreover, BTSC shifted its standard for environmental management to the latest version (ISO 14001:2015) in 2018.
+Moreover, in 2018, BTSC shifted its standard for environmental management to the latest version (ISO 14001:2015) continuously, and in 2019, BTSC received a renewal of certification from BSI Group (Thailand) Co., Ltd.